SWOSSAA CONSTITUTION

 of the teaching staff of the participating school, must also be enlisted both

-to facilitate and maintain educational direction.
-The supervising teacher must be present in
+supervising teacher.
+The supervising teacher must be present in the playing

-the playing area and where applicable, on the bench.
-Failure to comply will result in forfeiture
+area and where applicable, on the bench.

-of contest.
-Officials are not to begin a
+Failure to comply will result in forfeiture of contest.
+Officials are not to begin a contest unless

-contest unless the supervising teacher is present.
-The forfeiting school is responsible for
+the supervising teacher is present.
+The

-payment of official fees and will be suspended from SWOSSAA until such fees are
+suspended from SWOSSAA until such fees are paid.

 5.2 -- Censure

-In the event of unsportsmanlike conduct, all players
+In the event of unsportsmanlike

-and team officials are open to censure by SWOSSAA.
+conduct, all players and team officials are open to censure by SWOSSAA.
 Acts of unsportsmanlike conduct such as

-deliberate rough play, fighting, abusive language or
+deliberate rough play, fighting, abusive language or actions directed at an

-actions directed at an official shall be reported to the Secretary-Treasurer by
+official shall be reported to the Secretary-Treasurer by the convenor, coach,

-the convenor, coach, game officials or SWOSSAA officials.
-When the Secretary-Treasurer receives a
+game officials or SWOSSAA officials.

-and the offender=s coach.
-The Secretary-Treasurer
+Principal of the offender’s school, the offender and the offender=s coach.
+The Secretary-Treasurer will call a meeting

-will call a meeting of the Board of Reference.
+of the Board of Reference.
+The Board of

-The Board of Reference will hear testimony of all concerned parties
+Reference will hear testimony of all concerned parties prior to a decision

-Infractions may result in suspension of the offender from all
+suspension of the offender from all OFSAA-SWOSSAA athletic competition for a

-OFSAA-SWOSSAA athletic competition for a period of time to be determined by the
+period of time to be determined by the Board of Reference.

 6.1 Trophies